dravec-ky/mayaCityGen/README.md

 # mayaCityGen
-A python script for procedural city generation within Maya

 ![thumbnail](https://github.com/dravec-ky/mayaCityGen/blob/main/src/CG_thumbnail.png)

+A python script for procedural city generation within Maya.

 This python script does 2 main tasks:
 1. Procedurally generates a street layout according to the directional constrains placed by the